flenniken/collections/readme.md

 [![Index Page](docs/index.png)](#)

-The index page shows the sort list of available collections with the most recent collection on top.
+The index page shows the sorted list of available collections with the most recent collection on top.

-There is a thumbnail for each collection and descriptive text.
-The text contains a title, description and post date.
+Each collection has a title, thumbnail, description, and post date.

-You can scroll through the list and the most recent collections are shown.
-When you reach the bottom of the list, there is a more indicator.
+You can scroll through the list.
+When you reach the bottom there is a more indicator.

 Touching a collection thumbnail switches to the thumbnails page.